DeconvFFT/Introduction-to-reinforcement-learning-book/_sources/intro.md

 A state s, is a complete description of the world.
 An observation is a partial description of the state which may remove some information from the state.
 An example of a state would be joint angles and velocities of a robot or an RGB matrix of pixel values in case of atari games.
 When the agent is able to observe complete state of the environment, the environment is fully observable; while if the agent can only observe a partial observation, that environment is partially observable.

 ### Action spaces
+An action space is a set of valid actions in an environment.
+Some environments have **discrete action space** where there are only a finite number of actions available to the agent.
+Other more complex environments like robot navigation in a physical world may have **continuous action space** where there are a lot of actions to choose from.
+In a continuous action space environment, the actions are represented by real-valued vectors.